#SBS Event 2016 – Small Business Sunday

 The end of the event concluded with ‘goody bags’ filled with small gifts from all Sponsors.
 During my time at the #SBS event I met some wonderful winners and even one of the very first winners of 2010 too.
 They had not had the opportunity to attend any previous events.
 Listening to everyone’s story was fabulous.
 We all bid each other goodbye, adding that we were all looking forward to the next event.

 Small Business Sunday #SBS

 Anyone looking for a re‐tweet from Theo should tweet him about their business on Sunday between 5:00pm and 7.30pm and include the hashtag #SBS.
-Six lucky businesses are re‐ tweeted every Monday at 8:00pm and then invited to enter their profile on his website.
-This is done free of charge and the website is sponsored by Ryman Stationery, where Theo is Chairman.
+Every Monday at 8:00pm Theo chooses 6 lucky businesses and retweets them. #SBS winners are invited to add their profile on his website free of charge.

 For further information about Small Business Sunday visit www.theopaphitis.com